 I couldn’t stop laughing until we got to Bahariya.
 Now, it was my turn to screw up.
-First thing I saw when the car pulled over was a small herd of goats, a mother goat, and a freshly born baby goat among them.
-The kid still had his dried out umbilical cord attached and was loudly screaming for his mother, who was nonchalantly eating grass just a few steps away.
+The first thing I saw when the car pulled over was a small herd of goats, a mother goat, and a freshly born baby goat among them.
+The kid still had his dried-out umbilical cord attached and was loudly screaming for his mother, who was nonchalantly eating grass just a few steps away.
 Immediately, I decided that I just had to get a picture of this adorable brand-new goat and ran full speed towards the herd.
-The goats scattered immediately, mother goat among them, and the kid was left behind, pitifully bleating and crying.
+The goats scattered immediately, the mother goat among them, and the kid was left behind, pitifully bleating and crying.

 “And who pissed on your shoes?”
 I grumbled.